-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Network > LAN Settings page. - 3.
 Scroll down to locate the Address Reservation table and click Add to add an address reservation entry for your device.